lizaodawn/IMMARKUS-wiki-clone/06-Working-with-Metadata.md

 # Recording Metadata

 After defining your metadata schemas, you can enter metadata for folders and images in the Image Gallery.
-You can also enter image metadata in the annotation mode (but not folder metadata).
+You can also enter image metadata in the Annotation Mode (but not folder metadata).

 ## Recording Folder Metadata in the Image Gallery